Aditya-021005/Portfolio/src/content/projects/subass.md

 ## Current status

-Active development.
+Ideation Stage.
 The system architecture and the contribution areas above are in progress;
 this page will be expanded with hardware detail, test results and imagery as the build matures.

 ## Future work